Islamic geometric patterns: Stained glass

 Geometrically patterned stained glass is used in a variety of settings in Islamic architecture.
 It is found in the surviving summer residence of the Palace of Shaki Khans, Azerbaijan, constructed in 1797.
 Patterns in the "shabaka" windows include 6-, 8-, and 12-point stars.
 These wood-framed decorative windows are distinctive features of the palace's architecture.
 Shabaka are still constructed the traditional way in Sheki in the 21st century.
 Traditions of stained glass set in wooden frames (not lead as in Europe) survive in workshops in Iran as well as Azerbaijan.
 Glazed windows set in stucco arranged in girih-like patterns are found both in Turkey and the Arab lands; a late example, without the traditional balance of design elements, was made in Tunisia for the International Colonial Exhibition in Amsterdam in 1883.
 The old city of Sana'a in Yemen has stained glass windows in its tall buildings.

+The stained-glass technique developed after the 12th century originated in Syria, first in Raqqa and later in Damascus.
+This method introduced a new approach to decorating glass, in which enamel paints were applied to the surface and then refired to permanently fuse the colours to the glass.
+The glass was subsequently cut into individual shapes and assembled within a leaded window.
+This differed from the earlier technique, which relied on producing each coloured piece of glass separately before cutting and shaping the pieces into complex forms.